 Troubleshoot plugins

 If you can access the admin area of your WordPress site, then you can easily disable all plugins.
-Otherwise, you will need to deactivate the plugins by renaming the plugin directory.
+Otherwise, it would be best if you deactivated the plugins by renaming the plugin directory.

 1. Use an FTP client or control panel filemanager to access files.